Music of the Soulcalibur series: Super Battle Sound Attack Soul Edge

 Super Battle Sound Attack Soul Edge is the soundtrack album for the arcade version of Soul Edge.
 It was composed by Namco employees Takayuki Aihara and Takanori Otsuka, with Aihara providing the majority of the tracks while Otsuka composed tracks 9, 11, 16, 20, and 25.
 Its 26 tracks have a duration of 42:24.
-The album was published by Media Remoras on September 20, 1996 with the catalog number of MRCA-20099, and reprinted by Pony Canyon a month later on October 21, 1996 with the catalog number PCCG-00365.
+The album was published by Media Remoras on September 20, 1996, with the catalog number of MRCA-20099, and reprinted by Pony Canyon a month later on October 21, 1996, with the catalog number PCCG-00365.

 Soul Edge Original Soundtrack - Khan Super Session

 Soul Edge Original Soundtrack - Khan Super Session is the soundtrack album for the PlayStation version of Soul Edge, which contained entirely different music than the arcade version, including "The Edge of Soul", which served as this version's main theme.
 It was composed by Masumi Itō (tracks 1, 3, 5, 7, 11, and 14), Benten Maru (2, 8, 10, and 16), Yoshiyuki Ito (6 and 12), Aki Hata (4), and Taku Iwasaki (9, 13 and 15).
 Its 16 tracks have a duration of 58:09.
-The album was published by BMG Japan on December 18, 1996 with the catalog number BVCH-732.
+The album was published by BMG Japan on December 18, 1996, with the catalog number BVCH-732.

 Soulcalibur Original Soundtrack

 Soulcalibur Original Soundtrack is the soundtrack album for the second game in the Soul series, Soulcalibur.
-It was composed by Namco employees Junichi Nakatsuru, Yohihito Yano, Akitaka Tohyama, Takanori Otsuka, and Hideki Tobeta.
+It was composed by Namco employees Junichi Nakatsuru, Yoshihito Yano, Akitaka Tohyama, Takanori Otsuka, and Hideki Tobeta.
 Its 37 tracks span two discs and have a duration of 1:13:21.
 The second disc is only four tracks long, and contains two arrangements of tracks from the first disc made for the arcade version of the game as well as two additional arrangements.
-The album was published by Bandai Music Entertainment on October 21, 1999 with the catalog number APCG-9006.
+The album was published by Bandai Music Entertainment on October 21, 1999, with the catalog number APCG-9006.